 The present Renaissance church was begun in 1506 to designs by Giorgio Spavento, with Tullio Lombardo supervising, helped by his father Pietro, following Spavento's death three years after work began.
 The church was largely completed around 1523, with Jacopo Sansovino responsible for the completion of work from 1530-34 and for the lovely frescoed side entrance onto the Mercerie.
+The side entrance is said to have been paid for by Girolamo Priuli, along with the Carpaccio painting mentioned below, the cantoria, the organ and the chapel dedicated to Saint Jerome, his name saint, in which he was buried on the 7th of July 1547.
 The fašade was rebuilt 1649-63 to a design by Giuseppe Sardi with sculptural decoration by Bernardo Falcone.
 It has an Austrian cannonball somewhat neatly embedded in the bottom left hand corner.

-The church is monumental with a lovely dark grey interior, reminding me of some favourite churches in Florence, although the multiple-domed interior is supposed to hark back to the Byzantine and to San Marco.
+The church is monumental with lovely dark grey stone detailing, with the multiple-domed interior harking back to the Byzantine and to San Marco.
 Despite the darkish stone it's a well-lit church.
-The interior is designed on mathematical principals, based on the proportion of 2:1 - square bays alternating with half-bays.
+The interior is designed on mathematical principals, based on the proportion of 2:1 with square bays alternating with half-bays.

-The great Titian Annunciation of 1563/6 (see far below right) sits on an altar by Sansovino, next to his tomb of Doge Francesco Venier.
+The great Titian Annunciation of 1563/6 (see below right) sits on an altar by Sansovino, next to his tomb of Doge Francesco Venier.
 It's one of the few late Titians (he painted it at the age of 90) remaining in Venice in the place for which it was commissioned, by Antonio Cornovi della Vecchia from Bergamo in May 1559.
-And in case you're wondering why Mary is lifting up her scarf and showing the angel her ear, it's because that was evidently the organ through which the holy spirit (specifically The Word) entered and impregnated her.
+And in case you're wondering why Mary is lifting up her scarf and showing the angel her ear, it's because that was the organ through which the Holy Spirit (specifically The Word) whispered and impregnated her, according to Eastern tradition.

 A third Titian, a Crucifixion, was commissioned by Flemish merchant Giovanni D'Anna for his family altar right opposite the Cornovi chapel.
 The D'Anna family suffered financially following Giovanni's death, however, and work on the chapel halted.
 The Crucifixion is lost, or may indeed never have been painted.
 The commissioners of these three paintings and Titian himself were all members of the Scuola Grande di San Rocco and there is a possibility that it was a co-ordinated commission.

-Then there's The Supper at Emmaus (see below) a somewhat stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or to Bellini's studio - it depends on which book you read, or which art historian you choose to trust.
+Then there's The Supper at Emmaus (see below) a somewhat stiff piece of work which tradition ascribed to Giovanni Bellini, or a pupil of Bellini called Benedetto Diana (according to Layard) or Carpaccio (according to Crowe and Cavalcaselle) or to Bellini's studio - it depends on which art historian you choose to trust.
 The church itself used to cover its options by having Bellini and Carpaccio scribbled in biro on masking tape stuck on the plastic sign nearby, with question marks.
-They then settled on 'Anonymous copy of a Bellini', but recent (2011) restoration saw overpainting removed and higher quality work revealed, with a date of 1513 arrived at and belief that it is the work of Carpaccio, painted for Girolamo Priuli.
+They then settled on 'Anonymous copy of a Bellini', but restoration in 2011 saw overpainting removed and higher-quality work revealed, with a date of 1513 arrived at and attribution to Carpaccio, painted for Girolamo Priuli, a merchant banker, depicted in black on the right.
 Many contemporary copies of the composition exist, including two by Catena, but the Bellini original was lost in a fire in the 18th century.